Code-Institute-Submissions/artontray-PROJECT4/README.md

 ![follow user](static/assets/images/readme-images/users2.png)

-when confirmed, a notification will be send to the fuser that follow but also the followed user :
+when confirmed, a notification will be send to the user that follow but also the followed user :

 ![follow user](static/assets/images/readme-images/users5.png)